Koori Mail: History

 The term Koori is a demonym for Aboriginal Australians from the approximate region now known as southern New South Wales and Victoria, derived from the Awabakal language.

-The Koori Mail was founded in 1991 by Walbunja man Owen Carriage.
+The Koori Mail was founded in 1991 by Walbunja man Owen Carriage, who moved from the South Coast of NSW to Lismore on request by local people, including Pastor Frank Roberts, father of Rhoda Roberts.
 Carriage had been involved with the Aboriginal Tent Embassy in Canberra after the Royal Commission into Black Deaths in Custody.
 There, he and Pastor Frank Roberts thought of the idea of a newspaper devoted to Aboriginal issues, after being disappointed with the mainstream newspapers' coverage of the event.
 He was inspired by activists such as Gary Foley and Lyall Munro Jnr.

 The fledging venture suffered from both lack of funding and a lack of experienced journalists at first, and was assisted by non-Indigenous freelance journalists such as Liz Tynan.
 The Lismore newspaper The Northern Star then provided printing and editorial assistance to Carriage, and Janine Wilson, a Northern Star journalist, was appointed the first non-Indigenous editor of Koori Mail.

 The headline story in the first issue on 23 May 1991, which comprised 24 pages and had a print run of 10,000, was about a recent report into violent racism in Australia and the high levels of abuse suffered by Aboriginal people in police custody.